Yang-star-source/Latent_Diffusion_from_scratch/README.md

 I have provided the source file for anyone who wants to study the architecture deeply or modify the diagrams.

 * **[Download Source File (.drawio)](FlowChart.drawio)**

 *(Note: To open this file, go to [app.diagrams.net](https://app.diagrams.net/) in your browser and drag-and-drop the file onto the canvas.)*

 To view my draft and notes when studying Latent Diffusion

 [View the Draft and Notes](https://1drv.ms/o/c/eae736d6f2d45eed/IgAV2N1tMUu1QaddKr_KNX88AeZ-4xvzktsisAO-h5fDtRE?e=DPCh6h)

+*(Note: The codes wrote inside notes might be differ with the actual implementing codes)*

 ## Pre-trained Models
 You can download the trained weights from Google Drive: